Add support via ffmpeg. See https://john.ly/stream-rtmp/

 At this point, build a deb package or install locally.

 The advantage of creating a deb package (cf. details) is that you can install it on multiple computers.
-Red Hen followed this procedure and has a ready package that provides hardware encoding through ffmpeg.
-We followed this simple procedure:
+Red Hen followed this procedure and has a ready package that provides hardware encoding through ffmpeg:

 This package can now be copied to other RPis.
 Install it along with the libx264-148 package from Raspbian Stretch (the name of the next version release):